 How to Launch Windows Defender

-You’ll notice right away that the new Windows Defender looks a lot like the Microsoft Security Essentials you may have seen from the past.
+You’ll notice right away that the new Windows Defender looks a lot like the Microsoft Security Essentials you may have seen in the past.
 That would be because the new Windows Defender is a new version of Microsoft Security Essentials.
 It’s just that Microsoft has prefered to use a different product name.

 How to View your Security Status